mckinsey/vizro/vizro-core/docs/pages/user-guides/aggrid.md

 ## Further styling and customization

 As mentioned above, all [parameters of the Dash AG Grid](https://dash.plotly.com/dash-ag-grid/reference) can be entered as keyword arguments.
-Below you can find an example of a styled table where some conditional formatting is applied, and where the columns are editable, but not filterable or resizable.
+Below you can find an example of a styled AG Grid where some conditional formatting is applied, and where the columns are editable, but not filterable or resizable.
 There are many more ways to alter the grid beyond this showcase.

 ??? example "Styled and modified Dash AG Grid"